aleshaleksey/fansys23/monsters-npcs/monsters-and-dragons.md

 |Skills|||"Stealth" +3, "Observe" +2|
 |Loot|||Dog meat is edible to humanoids|

-A mog is a small vicious flying creature that resembles a dog, with sharp jaws and flippers.
-They live on coastlines and and rocky islands.
+Mogs are small vicious flying creatures that resemble dogs, with sharp jaws and flippers.
+They live on coastlines and rocky islands.

 ___
 ### Sweet Ooze